Manly - Lota

 Manly - Lota has a typical household mix, with a lower-than-average median household size

-Family households account for 70.4% of all households, including 31.8% couples with children, 27.4% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 29.6%, with lone person households at 27.5% and group households comprising 2.3% of the total.
-The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.
+Family households constitute 70.4% of all households, including 31.8% couples with children, 27.4% couples without children, and 10.0% single parent families.
+Non-family households comprise the remaining 29.6%, with lone person households at 27.5% and group households at 2.3%.
+The median household size is 2.5 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households